Lumpkin County

 Contractor: 765 Builders, Inc.

 History: The county was created in 1832 and Auraria was selected as the county seat.
 The first courthouse was a log cabin in Auraria.
 The second courthouse was a two story brick structure built in 1836 when the county seat was moved to Dahlonega.
 The building is still standing.
 The third courthouse was constructed in 1964 to 1965 and is now the Administration Building.
-The fourth and present courthouse was constructed in 2008 to 2010.
+The fourth and present County Justice Center was constructed in 2008 to 2010.

 1352g13